adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/README.md

 ### General information
+The Packer shell script still needs some work, I missed a script the instructor created thats needed to create the lab.

+WIP

-Each AWS resource (Terrafomr root module) is created by calling modules from various [terraform-aws-modules](https://github.com/terraform-aws-modules) repos.
+Each AWS resource is a Terraform root module, which is created by calling modules from various [terraform-aws-modules](https://github.com/terraform-aws-modules) repos.

 WIP